aspeer/WebDyne/lib/WebDyne/Constant.pm.md

 As a special case when running under PSGI environments, if WEBDYNE_DIR_CONFIG_CWD_LOAD is true \(which it is by default) then each directory that a \.psp file is run from is checked for the \.webdyne.conf.pl file \- but only WEBDYNE_DIR_CONFIG entries from the file are loaded.
 This allows for configuration of settings such a WebDyneChain modules to load, WebDyneTemplate configuration etc. on a per directory basis

-The WebDyne::Constant module is sub-classed by other WebDyne modules, and the values for any constants in the WebDyne::&lt;Module&gt;::Constant family of modules can be overridden by creating/updating one of the above two files.
+The WebDyne::Constant module is sub-classed by other WebDyne modules, and the values for any constants in the WebDyne::&lt;Module&gt;::Constant family of modules can be overridden by creating or updating one of the above configuration files.
 Here is a sample configuration file:

 ```
 $_={